 What are the elements of fraud?

-Fraud has a very specific meaning under the law however.
+Fraud, however, has a very specific and narrow meaning under the law.
 To bring an action for fraud in Florida, a victim must be able to prove the following elements.

 Mere statements of opinion do not normally qualify as misrepresentations.
 Likewise, a mere promise to do something in the future does not qualify as a misrepresentation, unless the victim can prove that, at the time the defendant made the promise, he or she had no intention to follow through on that promise.

 Also, the law recognizes that telling half the truth can be the same as a telling a lie.
 This is called an omission.
 If a defendant conceals important information from the victim, for example, this can be the same as making a material misrepresentation to the victim.

 Second, the victim must prove that the defendant intended that the victim would rely upon the false statement of material fact or omission.